FellowTraveler/Open-Transactions-old/scripts/smartcontracts/readme.txt

 example:    TWO-WAY TRADE

--- The 'two_way_trade' folder contains a series of client-side scripts which generate a smart contract, sign on to it, and activate it on the server.
-This contract simply stashes funds from both parties (likely of different asset types.)
+-- This contract simply stashes funds from both parties (likely of different asset types.)
 If BOTH stashes are successful, then the assets are then exchanged and the contract expires.
 The purpose is to insure that BOTH parties get their payment as described on the contract, and that otherwise their funds are safely returned back to them.
 (The trade must be "two-way"... or not at all.)

 ----------------------------------------------------------------------------